 - Lawyers can't focus on work that your firm can bill more for (see sign No. 1).

 - Lawyers have even less time to help the firm build new business and expand growing practice areas.

-- Unhappy clients — Your clients complaining about the quality of your service is the biggest red flag of all.
-If you and your existing team members can't balance your primary duties with tasks that can be just as well handled by hiring a paralegal, client-service quality will inevitably suffer.
+Your clients complaining about the quality of your service is the biggest red flag of all.
+If you and your existing team members can't balance your primary duties with tasks that can be just as well handled by a paralegal, client-service quality will inevitably suffer.
 And it won't take long for your clients to notice — and possibly decide to take their business elsewhere.

 A reputable legal staffing firm can help you in hiring a legal assistant or paralegal who meets your firm's specific needs and blends well with your corporate culture.
-One key advantage of working with a staffing agency is that they often have access to candidates who are not actively seeking employment but would consider making a move for the right opportunity.
-These are often the most experienced and knowledgeable, thus most highly sought-after paralegals and legal assistants — the type of professionals who can help your firm maintain its competitive edge.
+One key advantage of working with a staffing agency is that it often has access to candidates who are not actively seeking employment but would consider making a move for the right opportunity.
+These are often the most experienced and knowledgeable (thus most highly sought-after) paralegals and legal assistants.
+Those are just the type of professionals who can help your firm maintain its competitive edge.